grafana/metrictank/docs/render-path.md

 However, when data will be used together (e.g. aggregating multiple series together, or certain functions like divideSeries, asPercent, etc) they will need to have the same interval.
 An aggregation can be opaque or transparent as defined above.

-Pre-normalizing is when we can safely - during planning - set up normalization to happen right after fetching (or better: set up the fetch parameters such that normalizing is not needed) and wen we know the normalization won't affect anything else.
+Pre-normalizing is when we can safely - during planning - set up normalization to happen right after fetching (or better: set up the fetch parameters such that normalizing is not needed) and when we know the normalization won't affect anything else.

+This is the case when series go from fetching to a processing function like:
+* a transparent aggregation
-This is the case when series go from fetching to transparent aggregation, possibly with some processing functions - except opaque aggregation(s) or IA-function(s) - in between, and with asPercent in a certain mode (where it has to normalize all inputs), but not with divideSeries where it applies the same divisor to multiple dividend inputs, for example.
+* asPercent in a certain mode (where it has to normalize all inputs)

+possibly with some processing functions in between the fetching and the above function, except opaque aggregation(s) or IA-function(s).

+Some functions also have to normalize (some of) their inputs, but yet cannot have their inputs pre-normalized.
+For example, divideSeries because it applies the same divisor to multiple distinct dividend inputs (of possibly different intervals).

 For example if we have these schemas:
 ```